pdc/mismiy/pages/about.markdown

 rendered in advance, rather than on-demand using information from some database backend.
 This means the web server can be exceptionally simple, which is good for security, and cheap to host.
-The trade-off is they treat all vistors equally: they’re good for a public blog, less so for premium content or secret notes.
+The trade-off is they treat all visitors equally: they’re good for a public blog, less so for premium content or secret notes.

 The word ‘simple’ is a bit slippery, but the intention is get a lot of